Azure/portaldocs/portal-sdk/generated/design-patterns-page-forms.md

 <a name="change-logs"></a>
 ## Change logs
+<a name="change-logs-sep-2021"></a>
+### Sep 2021
+* Added guidelines for L-bracket input fields, grid width, smartAlignLabel configuration and RadioButtons control
 <a name="change-logs-apr-2021"></a>
 ### Apr 2021
-* Add info form to dialog form and context pane form
+* Added info form to dialog form and context pane form
 <a name="change-logs-nov-2020"></a>
 ### Nov 2020
 * Added six variances of form